cluster1-arrowcolony/arrowhead-lite/docs/diagrams/1-cert-generation-dev.md

 ## Security Notice

-⚠️ **These certificates are self-signed and intended for development only.** Do not use in production environments.
+**WARNING: These certificates are self-signed and intended for development only.** Do not use in production environments.